-Appointed Non-Executive Member 1 March 2016
+Appointed Non-Executive Member on 1 March 2016

-Eugene Wong Weng Soon is the Managing Director of Corporate Finance and Investments, SC and is responsible for matters relating to Corporate Finance and Investments which covers IPOs, Private Debt Issuances, Collective Investment Schemes and Take-overs.
-He is responsible for accounting matters and also oversees the SC's ASEAN related initiatives and is the Co-Chair of the ASEAN Capital Markets Forum's Green Finance Working Group.
+Eugene Wong Weng Soon is the Managing Director of Corporate Finance and Investments, SC and is responsible for matters relating to Corporate Finance and Investments which covers IPOs, Private Debt Issuances, Collective Investment Schemes and Take-Overs.
+He is also responsible for accounting matters and oversees the SC's ASEAN related initiatives.
+He is the Co-Chair of the ASEAN Capital Markets Forum's Green Finance Working Group.

-Eugene currently serves as an Adviser to the Malaysian Accounting Standards Board.
-He was previously a Council Member of MIA and Chairman of its Ethics Standards Board.
+Eugene served as an Adviser to the MASB.
+He was also previously a Council Member of MIA and Chairman of its Ethics Standards Board.